melli-labs/challenge/Part-1.md

 Our goal is to implement an interpreter for a simple virtual machine.
 No worries, at first this might sound more complicated than it is!

-The registers in our little virtual machine hold integer values, and the registers are identified by a string (every valid string identifies a different register).
+The registers in our little virtual machine hold integer values, and the registers are identified by a string (every valid alphabetic string identifies a different register).
 The assembly language for this virtual machine is pretty simple.
 It includes the following instructions:

 * `add x y`: Add the values of the registers `x` and `y` and store the result into the `x` register
 * `mov x y`: Copy the value of `y` (which could be a constant or the contents of a register) into register `x`